MED0001146826 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 • The materials used during the procedure (e.g. support bra or bandages)

-Whatever type of mastopexy you have there will be a scar around the areola.
-With larger amounts of loose skin, you need a scar vertically down from the areola to the crease under the breast, and patients with a large amount of loose skin also need a scar that runs along the crease under the breast.
+Whatever type of mastopexy you have, there will be a scar around the areola.
+With larger amounts of loose skin, you need a scar vertically down from the areola to the crease under the breast.
+Patients with a large amount of loose skin also need a scar that runs along the crease under the breast.
+You can discuss these techniques and scar management with Dr Cope.

-The operation is performed as a day-surgery or overnight stay procedure in an accredited hospital, depending on what you are like with anaesthetic recovery.
+The operation is performed as a day surgery or overnight stay procedure in a hospital.

-It is normal for scars to be red, lumpy and obvious for 6-8 weeks after surgery.
-After this they gradually fade, with most people’s scars being white by one year, although uncommonly this process can take 2 or more years*.
-The simplest way to help this process is to keep tape such as Micropore tape or silicone tape on the scars for the first 3 months or so.
+It is normal for scars to be red, lumpy and obvious for six to eight weeks after surgery.
+After this, they gradually fade, with most people’s scars being white by one year.
+However, less commonly, this process can take two or more years.* The simplest way to help this process is to keep tape such as Micropore tape or silicone tape on the scars for the first three months or so.
 An alternative to this is to massage the scars.
 Uncommonly, scars stay red and thick for months, requiring other treatments such as steroid injections or vascular lasers to help them fade.

-During the first week after surgery you need to rest and take things quietly at home.
-When you go home there will be waterproof dressings covering your breasts, which normally stay on for one week, allowing you to shower normally.
-Most people find these dressings supportive, but if you find it more comfortable to wear a supportive sports bra that’s fine.
-Some people feel well enough to drive to the postoperative visit, which is usually 5-7 days later*.
-Most people return to office work 10 days after breast lift*.
+During the first week after surgery, you need to rest and recover at home.
+When you go home, there will be waterproof dressings covering your breasts, which normally stay on for one week.
+This should allow you to shower normally.
+Most people find these dressings supportive, but if you find it more comfortable to wear a supportive sports bra, that’s fine.
+Some people feel well enough to drive to the postoperative visit, which is usually five to seven days later.* Most people return to office work 10 days after breast lift mastopexy surgery.*

-For most people it is 3-4 weeks until they are ready to return to sport and full activities*.
+For most people, it is three to four weeks until they are ready to return to sport and full activities.*

 *Note results vary from patient to patient